travis-ci/docs-travis-ci-com/user/travis-pro.md

 Learn more about [Travis Pro](http://travis-ci.com), our hosted continuous integration solution for private repositories.

+## Does Travis Pro include a trial period?

+Yes, of course!
+No need to put in your credit card details, the trial starts whenever you trigger your first build on [Travis Pro](http://travis-ci.com).
+It includes 100 trial builds for free and 2-concurrent-jobs.

 ## Can I use pull request testing on Travis Pro?

 Yes, you can.
 It's enabled by default for all repositories set up on Travis CI.
 See